Frequency-Sovereignty-System/freq-archive-layer/README.md

 4. *Neutrality* — No subjective or human-layer content is stored here

 This layer functions strictly as a *historical registry*, supporting transparency and long-term verification for the entire system.
+---
+Verification and Provenance Reference

+The following identifiers are provided solely for content verification and historical provenance.

+IPFS CID: bafybeicurefftgcbp53ikqml3mzt4jbxdhqzyio7hzw3jhiopgnbn6by5e
+SHA256 ：a98e17a8835e07bf93f85471c28ac5d744454a85915db6e245723d2280038148